-When Steve Jobs died we all asked the same question: Will Apple still be Apple in his absence?
+Years ago when Steve Jobs died we all asked the same question: Will Apple still be Apple in his absence?
 The verdict is still out on that question.
-Sure, the logo, look and feel will go on.
-The signature keynote addresses and product launches are staying true to the style guide.
+Sure, the logo, look, and feel have continued.
+They still do the big product launches and keynote addresses, staying pretty true to the style guide.
 The great advertising and marketing haven’t missed a beat.

 In other words, so far, Apple is maintaining the signature form of Apple, but that isn’t what we are asking.
 We want to know what remains “under the hood.”
 Our question is not about the form of the brand, but the brand’s power.
 Apple isn’t Apple because of their signature form.
 Apple is Apple because of the signature genius of their founder.
 Steve Jobs was and is, to a great extent, the brand of Apple.
 Steve Jobs is Apple.
 At least he was Apple.

-In a similar yet dissimilar fashion, Jesus is the BRAND of Christianity.
-Jesus IS Christianity.
+In a similar yet infinitely far greater fashion, Jesus is the brand of Christianity.
+Jesus is Christianity.
 One of the major and manifold differences between Jesus and Steve Jobs is Steve Jobs remains dead.
-Jesus is Risen!
+Jesus is risen!

 John Wesley, founder and leader of the once (Apple-esque) Methodist Movement expressed his prescient concern over just such a phenomenon happening in the future.